-The insurance process can be an intimidating one.
+The insurance terms relevant to the insurance process can be an intimidating one.
 All those phrases, words, and legal jargon can make it seem like your lawyer or insurance agent is speaking a different language.
 Don’t worry, we’ve got you covered!

 In this article, we’ll be looking at a few of the most common terms used to help in understanding insurance.